 Juniper had the best overall client support, including the best support for Windows 98, provided it was running the latest version of Internet Explorer, but not all applications worked completely, such as the Java-based SSH client.

-for the initial install of their network extension client.
+All of the products required administrative access to the remote client machine for the initial install of their network extension client.
 This could be a problem for corporations that lock down their machines with restrictive logins and don't allow users to install their own software.
 Speaking of locking down machines, endpoint security is an increasingly critical part of client support.
 But this area is still very much a work in progress.
 Some SSL VPNs--such as Check Point--offer endpoint security as an extra cost option, while others have partnered with a variety of suppliers to perform health assessments and remediation.

 Support for antivirus products is the first, critical consideration.
 Both F5 and Juniper make use of the OPSWAT database of dozens of antivirus products.
 Cisco supports more than a dozen, while the others have more limited support.

 The products offer varying degrees of control over what endpoint conditions they check for either prior to or just after login.
 Juniper and Check Point have the most granularity in terms of type of OS and conditions, such as whether particular antivirus, firewalls and other malware blockers are running.
 For example, Juniper's remediation measures include the ability to delete specific files or terminate particular processes, or to run custom scripts.

 Network administrators who are comfortable creating firewall rule sets will find the process of crafting endpoint security policy very similar.
 We particularly liked F5's nifty visual policy editor, which works like a flowchart, and adds features such as the ability to check for particular IE versions and the presence of a Google Desktop indexing engine.
 However, testing and deploying the right series of policies is still somewhat cumbersome because of all the choices available.